lauler1/GTK_web_wasm/learn/wasm_hello_world_c_makefile/readme.md

 Back to [home](../readme.md)

-This is the first example of wasm using C language
+This is an example of wasm using C language and makefile

 It needs [Emscripten SDK (emsdk)](../readme.md#Installing-the-C-Emscripten-SDK)